kago1988/precision-recall-explained/README.md

 ```

 Our predictor would have a very high accuracy of 99%.
 A precision of 99%.
 And a recall of 100%.
-Precision can be seen as a measure of quality, and recall as a measure of quantity.
-So our predictor is really good for this test data-set.
+Precision can be seen as a measure of quality, and recall as a measure of quantity:
+**A system with high precision might leave some good items out, but what it returns is of high quality.
+A system with high recall might give you a lot of duds, but it also returns most of the good items.**
+All in all, our predictor is really good for this test data-set.

 But as we all know, our test data-set is a bit biased.
 Precision and Recall can also help us find bias in the data-set.
 Consider the following calculation: